SayHeyD/kubernetes-learn-docs/installation.md

 ## Troubleshooting

-If you fucked up anything on any node, the command ```kubeadm reset && rm -rf /etc/cni/net.d && iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X``` will reset the kubelet.
+If you fucked up anything on any node, the command ```kubeadm reset -f && rm -rf /etc/cni/net.d && iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X``` will reset the kubelet.

 If you get the message ```[kubelet-check] The HTTP call equal to 'curl -sSL http://localhost:10248/healthz' failed with error: Get "http://localhost:10248/healthz": dial tcp 127.0.0.1:10248: connect: connection refused.``` during the execution of ```kubeadm init``` make sure you configured docker and restartet docker and kubelet after reconfiguring.